STAY INFORMED: Latest delays and closings

-Some schools are delayed in the Miami Valley this Wednesday morning due to fog.
+Several schools across the region are delayed this Thursday morning due to dense fog.

+This includes Greenville City Schools, Milton Union Schools, and Piqua City Schools.

 >> CLICK HERE FOR THE LATEST CLOSINGS AND DELAYS LIST <<